 An osteopath physician uses manual techniques to manipulate and strengthen the musculoskeletal framework.

-It is a drug-free, non-invasive treatment that aims to balance all body systems.
-Osteopaths focus on muscles, joints, ligaments, tendons and the spine.
-Treatments aim to improve overall health and well-being by positively influencing the nervous, circulatory and lymphatic systems.
+Osteopathic manipulative medicine is a drug-free, non-invasive treatment that aims to balance all body systems.
+Osteopaths focus on muscles, joints, ligaments, tendons, and the spine.
+Treatments aim to improve overall health and well-being by positively influencing the nervous, circulatory, and lymphatic systems.
 Diagnosing and treating conditions through osteopath techniques is referred to as Osteopathic Manipulative Medicine (OMM).

 The parts of the body make up a unified whole.
 The body has a natural ability to self-regulate and self-heal.
 The musculoskeletal system is a key element in maintaining health.

 An example of this is small cuts heal on their own without the need for creams or medicine.
 Using OMT instead of drugs helps boost the body’s healthy functions designed to battle disease and repair injury.
 Healthy choices (preventative medicine) including good nutrition and exercise also play a role in helping the body to heal itself.